OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/installation.md

 Make sure you have performed the following steps correctly:

 * You have registered as described [Registration – Silent Registration for Linux](registration.md#silent-registration-for-linux) before Installation/Upgradation.
-* You have registered using the same path for which you install/upgrade OpsHub Integration Manager.
+* You have registered using the same path for which you install/upgrade <code class="expression">space.vars.SITENAME</code>.
 * You have used the correct verification code.
   * Verification Code is unique for each machine and installation path.
 The code generated on a different machine and for different path won't work.
 * You have export same value for OPSHUB\_TEMP\_DATA during Registration and Installation/Upgradation.